threedaymonk/footswitch/README.md

 ## Physical design

-Four footswitches share a common connection to ground (pin 0).
-The other terminal of each is connected to pins 0-3 respectively.
+Four footswitches share a common connection to ground (pin 1).
+The other terminal of each is connected to B0-B3 (pins 2-5) respectively.
 The code can be adjusted for more or fewer switches.

 OpenSCAD models for washers and a bracket to hold the microcontroller are